AlekSmola/Flickr-Image-Downloader-GUI/README.md

 ## Share tab
 The `Share` tab allows sharing of the downloaded files by copying selected image links to the clipboard.

     NOTE: It does not copy the files, just the direct links to them.
-You can paste them into Discord chat (or similar messenger) and the embeds should appear (no more than 5 for each message tho).
+You can paste them into Discord chat (or similar messenger) and the embeds should appear (no more than 5 for each message tho (Discord limitation) ).

 ![Main explained](./share_explained.png)